Miss Veedol: The American NurseMiss Veedol was subsequently sold and eventually ended up owned by a group including Dr. Leon Martocci-Pisculli (usually referred to as Pisculli), who recruited pilot William Ulbrich and copilot Gladys Bramhall Wilner (13 August 1910 – 3 July 2009) for a record New York City to Rome flight. Plans included a flyover of Florence, Italy, where Wilner, a licensed pilot, nurse and experienced parachute jumper, was to parachute to the ground in honor of Florence Nightingale.

 The pilot, William Ulbrich, was born in Denmark and was a resident of Mineola, New York.
-He was 31 years old at the time of the flight.
+He was 31 at the time of the flight.
 A barnstormer and flight instructor in earlier years, in September 1932, Ulbrich held a transport pilot's licence and had 3,800 hours flying experience.

-The third member of the crew was originally intended to be Gladys Bramhall Wilner (13 August 1910 – 3 July 2009) who was ideally suited to the role, being a qualified nurse, a licensed pilot and an experienced parachute jumper.
-However, she declined to take part in the flight.
-She was replaced by Edna Newcomer (aged 28) from Williamsport, Pennsylvania, who was also a nurse, pilot, and parachute jumper.
-Wilner died at the age of 98 in Jacksonville, Florida; she was the last surviving person to have ever flown in Miss Veedol (as The American Nurse).
+The third member of the crew was originally intended to be Wilner.
+However, she declined to take part.
+She was replaced by Edna Newcomer from Williamsport, Pennsylvania, who was also a nurse, pilot, and parachute jumper.
+Wilner died at the age of 98 in Jacksonville, Florida; she was the last surviving person to have flown in Miss Veedol (as The American Nurse).

 Dr. Pisculli's intention for the flight was to study the effects of fatigue in long-distance aviation and to test his hypothesis that the loss of many previous long-distance flights had been due to the buildup of carbon monoxide in the crew compartment.
 For the purpose of the first study, the three crew members underwent pre-flight physical examinations, basal metabolism tests, electrocardiograms, and blood chemistry examinations.
 Pisculli was to take blood samples during the flight, and the basal metabolism tests would have been repeated on arrival in Rome.
-In respect of his second concern, he brought a woodchuck named "Tail Wind" on the flight, as a carbon monoxide detector, due to these animals' sensitivity to the gas.
+In respect of his second concern, he brought a woodchuck named "Tail Wind" on the flight as a carbon monoxide detector, due to the species' sensitivity to the gas.
 (Pisculli had found Tail Wind with a broken leg on a road in Westchester County, New York, and had nursed it back to health.)
 His more general objective was to encourage physicians and nurses to learn to fly and parachute jump, so that they might put these skills to use in emergency medicine.
 Pisculli planned a tour of several European cities and that The American Nurse would return to the United States via Ireland in the spring of 1933.